 Early Childhood Ireland Online Vetting Process

 The Early Childhood Ireland member (Owner/Manager) asks the applicant to complete the NVB1 Vetting Invitation form.
 Please ensure that the applicant signs, dates and ticks the consent box.
-There is a special Vetting Invitation form for Under 18’s and a parent consent form.
+There is a special Vetting Invitation form for Under 18 and a Parent/Guardian Consent Form.
 The owner/manager obtains two forms of identification from the applicant– photo identification and proof of address.
 Acceptable Identification is listed on the NVB1 Vetting Invitation form.

 NB: The NVB1 Form and copies of the identification should be kept in the employee’s personnel file along with their vetting disclosure, once it has been completed.
 This is an important step as the National Vetting Bureau may carry out an audit and request that copies of these documents be forwarded to them.